Pulmonary Embolism - Topic Overview

 life-threatening, "clot-busting" drugs called thrombolytics may be used.
 These

 medicines can dissolve clots quickly, but they increase the risk of serious

 bleeding.
-Another option is surgery to remove the clot (embolectomy).
+Another option is surgery or a minimally invasive procedure to remove the clot (embolectomy).

 Some people can't take blood thinners, or they form clots in spite of